 Chorus pedals are modulation pedals that produce the chorus effect by duplicating the input signal and detuning each copy by varying amounts.

 Chorus is a modulation effect that produces copies of a signal.
-The original signal and each of the copies have its own “voice”.
+The original signal and each of the copies have their own “voice”.
 The chorus effect then detunes each voice to produce a widening and thickening of the sound.
 Each voice interacts with the other voices to produce slight modulation and an overall larger-than-life sound.

-The chorus effect essentially adds multiple voices, detunes each by a set amount and applied a vibrato effect to alter the pitch of each voice over time.
+The chorus effect essentially adds multiple voices, detunes each by a set amount and applies a vibrato effect to alter the pitch of each voice over time.
 Each voice acts independently of the others.